 Proper Disposal of Medication

 About one-third of medicines sold to households in Washington go unused every year -that amounts to about 33 million containers per year.
+What to do with pill containers and unwanted meds?
 There are three methods to dispose of unwanted medication to best protect the health of your loved ones and the environment:

 Drug Take-Back Days (1-2x/year),

 Permanent, year-round medication drop-off locations, and

 Read more about these three safe disposal methods below.